-The majority of Home Care Packages coordinated by VincentCare target people who are homeless or at risk of homelessness.
-Seven packages are set aside for veterans.
+The majority of Home Care Packages coordinated by VincentCare target people who are homeless or at risk of homelessness or who are financially or socially disadvantaged.

-From 1 August 2013, there are 4 levels of Home Care Packages:
+There are four levels of Home Care Packages:

 Services and support available under Home Care Packages